ember-insights/ember-insights/README.md

       insights: { ALL_TRANSITIONS: true, ALL_ACTIONS: true }
     });

-    if (ENV.environment === 'development') {
     // Starts catching insights and return specified tracker as an instance.
     // You can manually suspend and resume catching with 'start'/'stop' functions
     // any time during application runtime.
     EmberInsights.start(ENV.environment);
-    }
   }
 };
 ```